arsip/bestguess/README.md

 empirical distributions of total CPU time to indicate when this is the case.)
 Without a normal distribution, the mean is not a very useful measure of central tendency, and the standard deviation is not a good measure of spread.
-These fields in the Hyperfine-compatible summary statistics file are replaced:
+These fields in the Hyperfine-compatible summary statistics file are substituted:

-  1. In the file produced by `--hyperfine-csv`, the `mean` column has been replaced by `mode`.
-The median and mode values of total CPU time are more representative than mean for skewed and heavy-tailed distributions.
+  1. In the file produced by `--hyperfine-csv`, the _mean_ column has been replaced by _mode_.
+The header has been changed accordingly.
   2. Instead of the standard deviation, the interquartile range is used.
+The header has been changed accordingly.

 These Hyperfine options are effectively the same in BestGuess:
   * `-w`, `--warmup`